nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ## FAQ

-Feel free to ask any questions [here](https://docs.google.com/forms/d/e/1FAIpQLScpZ7Gg52KQ8LRsaq_6rXoPG4nYCClzmXKeRK6lyoYP1ZQV0w/viewform).
+Feel free to ask any questions [here](https://docs.google.com/forms/d/e/1FAIpQLScpZ7Gg52KQ8LRsaq_6rXoPG4nYCClzmXKeRK6lyoYP1ZQV0w/viewform) and we will get back to you as soon as possible.

 --------------------------------------------------------------------------------------------------------------------